parkerbarker/.github/profile/README.md

 They are done in good faith.

 Thank you,
-Cameron Barker and Hayley Barker
+Cameron Barker and Hayley Parker